Jai-kishan/-Kaun-Banega-Crorepati-Game/README.md

 PYGLET is a library for the Python programming language that provides an object-oriented application programming interface for the creation of games and other multimedia applications.
 PYGLET runs on Microsoft Windows, Mac OS X, and Linux; it is released under BSD Licence.

-Firstly you need to install pyglet lib
+Firstly you need to install pyglet library
-#for python2.7 install pyglet
+# python2.7
 ```
 pip install pyglet==1.2.4
 ```

-## for python 3
+# python 3

 ```
 pip3 install pyglet==1.2.4